 - Driving with a suspended license

 Gross misdemeanors are more serious.
-The court may sentence convicted plaintiffs to up to 364 days in county jail, a fine of up to $5,000, or both.
+The court may sentence convicted plaintiffs to up to 364 days in county jail, or both.
 One of the most common gross misdemeanors is a first offense for driving under the influence (DUI).
 Other common examples include:

 - Reckless driving